ndexbio/gsoc_llm/README.md

 6. Biological Interaction Types and Gene Grounding: Acquired knowledge on the various types of molecular interactions that occur between genes, as characterized by INDRA, and the importance of gene grounding.
 Learned techniques for ensuring accurate grounding of genes to improve data reliability and consistency.

 7. Enhanced Understanding of Gene Grounding: Explored the concept of gene grounding in detail, focusing on techniques to ensure correct mapping and standardization of gene names across different databases and ontologies, crucial for accurate biological data interpretation.

+## Technologies Learnt
+During my GSoC project, I explored several new technologies and the most interesting ones were:
+1. LangChain: A framework for building applications powered by language models.
+It was fascinating to see how LangChain enables chaining multiple LLM interactions, creating more sophisticated natural language processing workflows.

+2. INDRA (Integrated Network and Dynamical Reasoning Assembler): A system for extracting, standardizing, and modeling scientific knowledge.
+It was intriguing to see how INDRA automates the conversion of unstructured biological data into structured formats for easier analysis using REACH.

+One of the most captivating concepts was **knowledge graphs**, which represent complex biological interactions from various sources.
+Building these graphs from scientific texts was enlightening, showing how interconnected biological data can be visualized and analyzed for new insights.
+Additionally, prompt engineering for LLMs was a critical skill learned, highlighting how carefully crafted prompts can improve model outputs and drive better results in NLP tasks.

 ## Challenges Faced
 1. Installation of INDRA Reach API Locally: